House approves budget framework for Trump's 'big' bill after intense wrangling sways GOP holdouts

 “The Math Does Not Add Up,” Rep. Chip Roy, R-Texas, had posted earlier on social media.

-Rep. Andy Harris, R-Md., the Freedom Caucus chair, led others to met with the senators.
+Rep. Andy Harris, R-Md., the Freedom Caucus chair, led others to meet with the senators.

-“All we can do is make sure that they understand where we’re coming from and how close we want to work with them to get to the final product,” Thune said afterward.

-But he panned the idea of the House sending back an amended version, which would require another potential all-night voting session like the one senators endured last weekend.
-“We can’t do that,” Thune said.

-In the end, Republican Reps.
+In the end, Harris, Roy and almost all the holdouts came on board.
+They said they were assured by Johnson, Thune and Trump that there would be steep cuts ahead.
+Republican Reps.
 Thomas Massie of Kentucky and Rep. Victoria Spartz of Indiana voted “no.”

+“We got as much as we could,” said Rep. Tim Burchett, R-Tenn. ”We realized it was bigger than us."

+Before the vote, Thune, R-S.D., tried to assure House conservatives that many GOP senators were aligned with their pursuit of spending reductions.

+But the details ahead will matter.
+Key Republican senators already signaled their disapproval of some $800 billion in House-proposed cuts that could hit Medicaid and other vital programs.

+Johnson tried to insist that the health care and other services that millions of Americans rely on, particularly Medicare, Medicaid and Social Security, would be spared.
+Republicans instead are seeking to impose new restrictions on benefits and cut what they portray as waste, fraud and abuse, following billionaire Elon Musk's Department of Government Efficiency.

-The House and Senate are at the beginning phase of a process that will take weeks, if not months, as they turn their budget resolutions into legislative text — a final product with more votes ahead later this spring or summer.
+The House and Senate are at the beginning phase of a process as they turn their budget resolutions into legislative text — a final product expected later this spring or summer.

 House Democratic leader Hakeem Jeffries of New York said the budget plan is reckless and callous, proposing cuts to give tax breaks to the wealthy.